-- Build on the skills explained in Module 1 so as to - - Understand how to encourage and assist a client to adapt to using hearing aids by means of a realistic, staged approach agreed with the client - o Know how to assist a client to self-manage their hearing aids as far as possible - o Record the measures taken and outcomes achieved in accordance with organisation protocols. - Contribute to monitoring and evaluating the implementation and maintenance of hearing assistance to clients by gathering data in accordance with organisation protocols at admission/commencement, at periodic client reviews and, also at discharge/departure from a hospital or care arrangement.
+- Build on the skills explained in Module 1 so as to - - Understand how to encourage and assist a client to adapt to using hearing aids by means of a realistic, staged approach agreed with the client - o Know how to assist a client to self-manage their hearing aids as far as possible - o Record the measures taken and outcomes achieved in accordance with organisation protocols. - Contribute to monitoring and evaluating the implementation and maintenance of hearing assistance to clients by gathering data in accordance with organisation protocols at admission/commencement and at subsequent periodic client reviews.